Rokasl/CS408_project/report/source/09_chapter_2.md

 ## Vole

-Vole is lightweight functional programming language with its own Compiler and Abstract Machine.
-It even has two Abstract Machines, one is written in Haskell and mainly works on the Terminal and the other is written in JavaScript, so it makes it possible to run Vole code in the browser.
+Vole is lightweight functional programming language with its own Compiler and two Abstract Machines.
-In the later case, compiler compiles the Vole syntax to JavaScript, which can be used by Vole.js (Abstract Machine) to run it on the browser.
-It has some support for effects and handlers.
+One Machine is written in Haskell and provides opportunity to run compiled Vole programs on the local machine.
+Other Virtual Machine is written in JavaScript, because of this it is possible to run Vole programs on the web, there are few working examples in the Git repository of Vole.
+It, also, has some support for effects and handlers, so it utilizes the ability to communicate between compiled Vole programs and application front-end on run-time.

-Aa resource it is extremely useful in this projects context, because Vole essentially tries to solve the same problem but for a different language.
+In the context of this project - Vole is extremely useful resource, because Vole essentially tries to solve the same problem but for a different language.
+Author had to study Vole, to understand its technical implementation, usage of resources and to expand his knowledge of Compilers and Abstract Machines.
+Lastly, Vole is used for evaluation purposes as another benchmark comparison.

 ## Shonky